Director, Constructive Energy

 Cassandra holds a Bachelor of Business, with a double major in Management and Industrial Relations.
 She currently holds a number of board and committee positions including, Gilliamii Centre Inc Committee - Chair, SEGRA National Steering Committee, RDA Great Southern Committee, Hidden Treasures Tourism Group Committee, Lower Great Southern Water Reference Group, Lower Great Southern Hockey Association - Membership and Development Director.

-Partner, Community Broadband Networks
+Co-Founder, Community Broadband Networks

 Rod is a Co-Founder of Community Broadband Networks, based in Geelong.
 Over the past decade Rod has been interested in innovation and the application of new technology and has worked to assist the establishment of new industries within the Geelong region.
 In particular, he is working to encourage the growth of technology based employment, digital inclusion and digital literacy, across the community.
 He holds a Bachelor of Business from the University of Southern Queensland.
 Rod served as a councillor at the City of Greater Geelong from 2004 - 2016.
 In that time he served a term as Deputy Mayor and has held a range of Portfolios including - Planning, Economic Development, Knowledge Economy & Education, Major Projects and Veterans Affairs.
 Rod served in the RAAF for over 12 years and after completion of his military service worked in manufacturing management within the Geelong region.
 Rod was the City of Greater Geelong representative on the board of the Australian Smart Communities Association for 5 years and has served on the board of Technology Geelong.